seagle0128/doom-modeline/README.md

 ;; Function to stylize the irc buffer names.
 (setq doom-modeline-irc-stylize 'identity)

 ;; Whether display the time.
-Non-nil to display in the mode-line.
+It respects `display-time-mode'.
 (setq doom-modeline-time t)

 ;; Whether display the environment version.